20001327/sessiontypechecker/project/README.md

 - a file `tracer.erl` that traces the execution of the sent and received messages (called in `main.erl`)

 The last two files are ignored by the type-ckecer.
-They can be used to run the protocol in the Erlang shell, compiling all the `.erl` files and evaluating `main:start_prtocol()`
+They can be used to run the protocol in the Erlang shell, compiling all the `.erl` files and evaluating `main:start_protocol()`

 The project files are also available from the zipped directory `project_.zip`